SSOHEB/-Agentic-AI-Based-Multi-Agent-Revision-system./PYTHON_FASTAPI_TUTORIAL.md

 ```
 *Note: As our project grew, we added models like `QuizSession`, `Question`, `Answer`, and `PerformanceLog` which heavily use ForeignKeys to securely link a student's answer sheet or final report card directly back to their dynamically generated test session!*

+*To physically create or update these tables in the PostgreSQL database after writing the Python model classes, we use **Alembic**.
+Running `python -m alembic revision --autogenerate -m "message"` generates a script for the changes, and `python -m alembic upgrade head` safely applies those changes to the live database.*

 ### Layer 2: The Validation Schemas (`backend/schemas/topic_schema.py`)
 Now that the database exists, we need to protect it.
 Users are clumsy.
 If they try to create a "Topic", they might forget to send a `title`, or they might send a `difficulty_level` of "banana".